Parent mental health

 For health service

-• Provide standardised information about parent mental health issues after very preterm birth (written, apps, E-health psychoeducational modules, instruction videos) in all European countries’ languages.
-(9)
+• Provide standardised information about parent mental health issues after very preterm birth (written, apps, E-health psychoeducational modules, and instruction videos) in all European countries’ languages.
+(11)

 A (Moderate quality)

-• Generate a greater understanding of the mental health needs of the father.
-(7,31)
+• Generate a greater understanding of the mental health needs of both parents and in particular the father.
+(49,57)

 A (High quality)